 First, it is extremely reliable: Failure rates under 1% are expected with all types of tubal sterilization.
 Second, tubal sterilization requires no ongoing precautions: There are no prescriptions to fill and no special preparations for intercourse after tubal sterilization.
 Because the methods are intended to be permanent, women who are quite sure that they have completed their families may be pleased to never have to worry about contraception again.
 Finally, laparoscopic tubal sterilization—for reasons which remain obscure—is associated with a substantial reduction in the risk of subsequent ovarian cancer.

 About half of all tubal sterilization procedures are performed at or immediately after delivery; the remainder are “interval” (i.e., not pregnancy-related) procedures.
-Interval sterilization is performed either by laparoscopic tubal sterilization, or by the Essure procedure.
+Interval sterilization can be performed by laparoscopic tubal sterilization.

 Laparoscopic Tubal Sterilization